Developer(s) – Humble Hearts

 Aside from presenting a strong level of violence, there are aspects and themes present in the story, which cover a lot of mature and morose subjects at times, such as corruption, personal morality, death, and disillusionment, making me further question whether this game is actually 100% suitable for it’s appropriated audience.
 But on the other hand, this isn’t a bad thing, as it can potentially teach children a very valuable lesson.
 Of course, an integral part of growing up is learning that adults aren’t perfect, and I think this game handles that subject matter extremely well.
 Even Fidget, a character I found to be annoying at first, does develop into a lot more respectable character; even providing an element of comic relief at times.

 Originality – 8/10

-Overall, Dust: An Elysian Tail is one of he best games I’ve played on the PlayStation 4 so far, and it comes highly recommended from me.
-It can easily immerse players in its enjoyable gameplay, stunning visual style and extremely deep and imaginative story.
-Dean Dodrill has highlighted that he has many ideas for how he would to develop a sequel to the series, but the first game has served as a very impressive starting point.
+Overall, Dust: An Elysian Tail is one of the best games I’ve played throughout the eighth generation, and it comes highly recommended by me.
+It can easily immerse players in its enjoyable gameplay, stunning visual style, and extremely deep and imaginative story.
+Dean Dodrill has highlighted that he has many ideas for how he would develop a sequel to the series, but the first game has served as a very impressive starting point.